 How did this come about?
 DC is home to gardeners, cooks, bakers, photographers, artists–and yet we didn’t have a state fair to celebrate the home-grown talents of the District.
 In 2010, that all changed: The first-ever DC State Fair was held on August 28 of that year at the Columbia Heights Day festival.
 DC State Fair is returning this year for another successful celebration of DC community talent!
 Click here to learn more about this year’s event, being held at Barracks Row Fall Festival on Saturday, September 28, 2013.

 DC State Fair is a 501(c)(3) nonprofit charitable organization.

 The DC State Fair Board of Directors

 A resident of the District since 2003, Rhea Yablon Kennedy has indulged her passion for food by working as a cook and private chef, growing vegetables, and writing about food for regional and national publications.
-She has also been involved with the sustainable food and environmental justice organizations DC Food for All and Etz Chayim DC.
-Kennedy teaches English and general studies at Gallaudet University, where she is excited to introduce a course on sustainable food in DC in spring 2012.
-She also looks forward to returning to her plot at the Blair Road Community Garden.
-Find her writing clips, thoughts on writing, and the occasional weeding metaphor at rheakennedy.com.
+In addition to working with the DC State Fair, she serves on the board of the Crossroads Farmers Market and Hillel at Gallaudet University.
+Kennedy teaches English and general studies at Gallaudet, where she developed a course on sustainable food in D.C.
+She has a plot at the Blair Road Community Garden.
+Find her thoughts on writing at rheakennedy.com.